-The preservation and accessibility of audiovisual records and archives, on the other hand, is predicated on the availability of suitable premises (in terms of space and lay out) as well as facilities for the preservation of the records and archives.
+The preservation and accessibility of audiovisual records and archives, is predicated on the availability of suitable premises (in terms of space and lay out) as well as facilities for the preservation of the records and archives.
 These conditions are currently far from being satisfied.

-• Legislative restriction on Access to Archives
+Legislative restriction on Access to Archives